 If you live outside the city limits of Marion, but own property inside the city limits, you are entitled to receive a Marion Carnegie Library card.
 You must present your photo identification and the current year’s property tax bill.
 You must renew your card annually.

 Every student enrolled in Marion Unit 2 is eligible for a free Marion Carnegie Library card, even if they live outside city limits.
 Students should bring proof of current enrollment (like a Student ID or current year’s enrollment email) and a parent or guardian to the library to sign up.
 Student cards expire on July 31 following the current school year.
 To renew the card, simply bring proof of current enrollment back to the library with a parent or guardian.

 Educators at Marion Unit 2 schools are eligible for a free Marion Carnegie Library card, even if they live outside city limits.
 Educators should present a current driver’s license or State ID and current Marion Unit 2 ID to the library to register for a card.

-Educator cards are valid throughout the school year and will expire when the school year ends.
+Educator cards are valid throughout the school year and will expire on May 30 following the current school year.
 They can be renewed at the beginning of the next school year.

 Temporary cards are issued to Marion residents that are living in transitional housing.
 Temporary cards may be renewed every three months.
-You are allowed modified privileges that include:
+Temporary card holders are allowed modified privileges that include:

 - There is a check-out limit of one item per card.